top of page

 Here is how Yum Pouch began...

-It all started with a bike race.
-In 2017, Jason "Stickboy," and his South African riding partner were planning to ride their bikes 1,000 miles across Alaska in the human-powered Iditarod Trail Invitational Race.
-Each racer needed 10 dropboxes filled with food and supplies to get them through the brutal race.
-Due to astronomical shipping costs from South Africa to Alaska, they offered to make their friend’s food drops for him.
-To complicate matters, he is vegan and they soon found out that there was not much he could eat.
+Due to astronomical shipping costs from South Africa to Alaska, Jason and Suzy offered to make their friend’s food drops for him.
+To complicate matters, they soon found out he is vegan and there was not much he could eat.
 Most of the dehydrated meals on the market were packed in non-environmentally friendly packs, filled with sodium, additives, and preservatives and definitively not vegan.

 A8C4CD07-2C55-4355-BB8D-95C022E5A442.jpeg